Optimizing resource efficiencies for scalable full-stack quantum computers: Fault-tolerant computation

 \subsubsection{Cryogenic model}

 The first improvement to bring us closer to experimental reality is that we spread the attenuation on the microwave control lines over multiple temperatures stages (see the left side of Fig.~\ref{Fig:full-stack-stages}).
 This is known to be much more energy efficient than placing all the attenuation at $T_{\rm qb}$, as we had done in Fig.~\ref{Fig:single-qubit}.
 Much of the heat generated by attenuators is thus dissipated at higher temperatures, where it costs much less power to extract it.
 Adding more temperature stages always reduces power consumption, but it is often technically challenging.
 We observe that the benefits of adding another stage becomes small once there are about five stages, so we take five temperature stages here.
 Appendix \ref{sect:Attenuation-multi-stage} gives the detailed specifications of these five stages of attenuation.
 The heat conducted by the control lines turns out to be significant, and to minimize this heat conduction, we assume all wiring to be superconducting below 10\,K, and thus conduct vastly less heat than normal metal wires.
 The heat conduction properties of these control lines are given in App.~\ref{Sect:conduction}.
 As above, we assume that the cryogenics has Carnot efficiency, and thus use the minimal possible power to evacuate heat as allowed by the laws of thermodynamics.
-We take this for simplicity as it already gives the right order of magnitude for large-scale cooling to cryogenic temperatures that can be done at 10\% to 30\% of Carnot efficiency, like the cooling capabilities at CERN \cite{Parma2014}.
+We take this for simplicity as it already gives the right order of magnitude for large-scale cryogenics, where the state-of-the-art is 10\% to 30\% of Carnot efficiency \cite{Parma2014}.
 Evidently, results change if one considers small-scale cryostats which operate far below Carnot efficiency, as shown in the example in App.~\ref{App:varying_power_per_physical}.